-* I buy my fragrances, dye and aroma beads from Natures Garden Candles you can find some stuff in craft stores but it’s usually low quality and very expensive.
-My absolute favorite scent from NG is Country Bumpkin but Napa Valley Harvest is a close second
+* I buy fragrances, dye and aroma beads from Natures Garden Candles and Candle Science.
+You can find some stuff in craft stores but it’s usually low quality and very expensive.
+My absolute favorite scent from Natre’s Garden is Napa Valley Harvest and I love Pumpkin Souffle from Candle Science.

 Safety Warning: Fragrance oils are very strong and can be irritation.
 Wear gloves when handling them and be very careful to clean up spills immediately.
 Fragrance oil will damage wood, some plastics and some fabrics so be careful where you set the beads (they are fine in glass)

 If you avoid artificial fragrance you can make jars with essential oils but it will be much more expensive.
 I would recommend starting with a smaller amount before committing to a huge batch.

 1. Measure 1/2 cup of aroma beads into your pickle jar

 2. Pour in 2 tablespoons of fragrance oil and a few drops of wax dye (food coloring will not work)

 Put the lid on tightly and shake to distribute the oil and dye

 Let the beads sit for 1-3 days, shaking twice a day until the oil is all absorbed.
 Different fragrances will absorb differently so you might need more beads if they don’t suck it up completely

 Apply hot glue to the fancy mason jar lid, avoid the lip where the lid will sit on the jar.
 I just did five little dots, you just want the fabric to keep the beads from escaping the holes in the lid

 Press the hot glued lid onto a piece of organza fabric